yenysyafitry/Information-Security-Awareness/README.md

 <p align="justify">
-10. What is the goal of the “Cyber Terrorist”?
+10. What is the goal of the “Cyber Terrorist”?</br>
 a.
-Peace through understanding
+Peace through understanding</br>
 b.
-Intimidation through disruption and damage
+Intimidation through disruption and damage</br>
 c.
-Adoption of Bitcoin as a primary national currency
+Adoption of Bitcoin as a primary national currency</br>
 d.
 Stable world markets
 <details>
 <summary markdown="span">Answer :</summary>